Chipinque Ecological Park

 It’s so much cooler than the rest of Monterrey.
 The average temperature in Chipinque is around 21 degrees, which, is much more bearable than the 40-something-degree heat four months of the year in Monterrey.

-Dress appropriately – leggings, trainers, a light t-shirt and maybe a thin jacket with a hood in case it rains.
-It should go without saying, but wear shoes with a good grip too.
+Dress appropriately – leggings, sneakers, a light T-shirt, and perhaps a thin jacket with a hood in case of rain, and shoes with good grip.

 There’s a small café right near the entrance that takes both cash and card, so if you want to grab a quick drink or snack before or after your ascent then you’ll need some money on you in some form or another.